OutSystems/docs-odc/src/eap/monitor-apps.md

 # Monitor Apps

+OutSystems provides a unified experience where you can monitor your systems and apps.
+And then, from the same section you can identify any unexpected behaviors that might impact the performance of your systems or apps.

+As a best practice, monitor systems and apps during all stages of development.
+Check application governance, user management, and performance.

-Log files are available to help you identify a problem, determine the root cause, and then fix the problem.
+Several log files are available to help you identify problems like performance or availability, determine the root cause, and then fix the problem.
+The goal is to help you identify what's causing the problem such as a configuration issue.

 At the top of each log file, you can set filters to narrow the scope of your results.
+In most cases,to the right of each log entry, a Detail link provides stack trace information.

 Currently, the following log files are available: